Asayish (Democratic Autonomous Administration of North and East Syria): Involvement in military operations

 While Asayish is primarily a police, the forces of Asayish were involved in tensions against the National Defense Forces, a pro-government militia.
 The tensions led to the Battle of Hasakah, in August 2016.
 Ultimately, the Syrian Arab Army was forced to give up neighborhoods in the city.
 Following rising tensions in the city of Qamishli the Asayish and contingents of its HAT units were embroiled in further conflict with the National Defense Forces leading to the Battle of Qamishli, in April 2021.

 In the course of the Raqqa campaign, the Asayish established the Raqqa Internal Security Forces.

 Gender equality

 As with other institutions in the autonomous region, the Asayish are striving for a force based on gender equality.
 An estimated 25% of Asayish members are women, and the local Asayish forces are co-led by a man and woman.
 In addition to protecting civilians from armed attacks, the Asayish has created a special branch composed solely of women which is dedicated to gender-based violence, family disputes between women and protection of women during protests, and public celebrations.
 Their objective is to take care of every case in which a woman gets involved, from gender-based violence to a bank robbery.

 Female members of the force face additional risk from attacks by radical Islamists.
-However, joining the Asayish is perceived as a huge act of personal and societal liberation from an extremely patriarchical background, for ethnic Kurdish and ethnic Arab women alike.
+Some women regard joining the Asayish as an act of personal and societal liberation.